MazamaScience/MazamaLocationUtils/README.md

 `timeseriesID, locationID, deviceID, longitude, latitude, ...`

-* An extended time series for a mobile sensor would group by `deviceID`.
+* An extended time series for an occasionally repositioned sensor would group by `deviceID`.
 * Multiple sensors placed at a single location could be be grouped by `locationID`.
 * Maps would be created using `longitude, latitude`.
 * Time series measurements would be accessed from a secondary `data` table with